banner

 How to Read Cardiac CT (II)

-2:00–2:30 pm Using Coronary CTA Pre & Post Revascularization Coronary stents & bypass grafts—how to scan and report.
-Dr Marcus Chen
+2:00–2:30 pm Using Coronary CTA post Revascularization Coronary stents & bypass grafts—how to scan and report.
+Marcus Chen

 3:30–3:45 pm Coffee Break

-3:45–4:15 pm Pitfalls in Coronary CTA Interpretation Avoiding false negative and false positive studies.
-Dr John Hoe
+3:45–4:15 pm Pitfalls in Coronary CTA Interpretation and how to avoid them Avoiding false negative and false positive studies.
+John Hoe

 5:15–5:30 pm Questions & Discussion